MegaMek/megamek.github.io/wiki/mac_issues.md

 brew install openjdk@11
 ```

 This won't take long to install.
 This next command WILL require administrator privileges but will make running Java programs easier.
+The exact line may be different for your setup but will be stated in the output of Homebrew.
+It'll be listed just after the `For the system Java wrappers to find this JDK, symlink it with` statement.

 ```bash
 sudo ln -sfn /usr/local/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk